Same-sex marriage in Yukon: Court ruling

-On July 14, 2004, Supreme Court Justice Peter McIntyre agreed that the Federal Government was inconsistent in its approach to the definition of marriage, a federal responsibility, since it had not appealed the first three decisions.
+On July 14, 2004, Supreme Court Justice Peter McIntyre agreed that the federal government was inconsistent in its approach to the definition of marriage, a federal responsibility, since it had not appealed the first three decisions.
 Therefore, the territory's failure to provide marriage licences to same-sex couples meant that the law was being inconsistently applied in Yukon.
-Justice McIntyre declared same-sex marriages legal in Yukon, and ordered the government to issue a marriage licence to Mr. Edge and Mr. Dunbar.
+Justice McIntyre declared same-sex marriages legal in Yukon, and ordered the government to issue a marriage licence to Edge and Dunbar.
 The judge obtained verbal promises from the Yukon Government that the couple would be granted a marriage licence.
 Premier Dennis Fentie praised the ruling.
 Laurie Arron, from Egale Canada, said, "This ruling sends a message that governments across the country must now accept the Charter rights of same-sex couples to marry in a civil ceremony.
 There is one law for the whole country, and that law includes same-sex couples."
+McIntyre wrote in his ruling: